UCSF-CBI/cbioportal_docs/docs/FAQ.md

 After you select the entire cohort from the Query tab on the homepage, click on the ‘View summary’ button that will take you to the study summary page.

-On the study summary page, you can select specific cancer types and/or genes by selecting the checkbox.
+On the study summary page, you can select specific cancer types and/or genes by selecting the appropriate checkboxes in the Cancer Type/Cancer Type Detailed or Mutated Genes summary boxes, respectively.

 - Selecting specific cancer types will automatically filter the data and the various charts will updated.